Signature Decomposition Method Applying to Pair Trading: Introduction

 Extracting nonlinear features and capturing complex patterns from financial time series data is always one of the main tasks in financial data analysis.
-It is the general belief that models capable of capturing nonlinear features in time series data should be more effective than traditional linear models.
+It is generally believed that models capable of capturing nonlinear features in time series data should be more effective than traditional linear models.
 The underlying reason is that flows of financial data typically exhibit high levels of nonlinearity, random, and complex structures, which are usually difficult to be fully captured with linear models.
-Recently, with development of artificial intelligence technology, an increasing number of machine learning and deep learning models have been applied to extract features from financial time series data, such as MLP \cite{Jasemi2011}, SVM \cite{li2014, barboza2017}, DNN \cite{schmidhuber2015, songyoo2019}, CNN \cite{dingxiaozhang2015, hosaka2019}, LSTM \cite{yuyan2020, kimcho2022, phuoc2024}, and Transformer \cite{stevenson2021}.
-However, a known issue with machine learning and deep learning models lies in their poor interpretability.
-The training process operates as a black box, offering limited controllability and lacks of a theoretical foundation.
-As a consequence, applications of deep learning models currently used in the financial industry, particularly in the field of quantitative strategies, need to be approached with caution in practice.
+Some studies have explored various nonlinear approaches to enhance statistical arbitrage strategies.
+For instance, the Hurst exponent has been applied to identify mean-reverting regimes in equity pairs, improving timing accuracy in pair trades \citep{bui2022applying}.
+Graph-based clustering algorithms have also been used to construct multi-pair portfolios by detecting latent correlation structures in large asset universes \citep{korniejczuk2024statistical}.
+These studies provide valuable insights for nonlinear methods, but may not be effective in capturing short-term, path-dependent interactions that are crucial in high-frequency trading.
+Recently, with development of artificial intelligence technology, an increasing number of machine learning and deep learning models with advanced capability have been applied to extract nonlinear features from financial time series data, such as Multi-Layer Perceptron (MLP) \citep{Jasemi2011,enkhbayar2025predictive} for extracting nonlinear signal, Support Vector Machine (SVM) \citep{li2014, barboza2017} for selection of nonlinear characteristic, Deep Neural Network (DNN) \citep{songyoo2019} for capture nonlinear relationships, Long Short-Term Memory (LSTM) \citep{yuyan2020, kimcho2022, phuoc2024, kashif2025lstm} and Transformer \citep{stevenson2021} for nonlinear analysis and decisions of financial time series.
+However, a known issue with machine and deep learning models applied in financial strategies is their poor interpretability.
+Lacking of sufficient theoretical foundation, the training process operates as a black box, offering limited controllability, which might result in unstable and confused decisions.
+As a consequence, applications of these models currently used in the financial industry, particularly in the field of quantitative strategies, need to be approached with caution in practice.

-Therefore, models that possess high interpretability and are capable of extracting nonlinear features from time series data are particularly appealing to financial market participants, in particular those in quantitative finance.
-Signature is a good synthesis of ordered stream data\footnote{High-frequency intraday data in financial data is often regarded as continuous streams of data.} that can capture their nonlinear features with clear expressions.